ramirobolanos/tinder-analysis/README.md

 The purpose of this project is two-fold:

-1. Can we harness the power of online dating to land me a job?
+1. Can we harness the power of online dating to land me a job?          (no)
-2. Can I find a statistically significant insight on Tinder users based on a activity
+2. Can I find a statistically significant insight on Tinder users based on a activity       (also no)